 For decades, the United Kingdom has had an ambivalent and sometimes contentious relationship with the European Union.
-London has kept its distance from Brussels’s authority by negotiating opt-outs from some of the EU’s central policies, including the common euro currency and the border-free Schengen area.
-Even still, the EU’s faltering response to recent crises has fueled a renewed Euroskepticism.
-Advocates for a British exit, or Brexit, from the union argued that by reclaiming its national sovereignty, the UK would be better able to manage immigration, free itself from onerous regulations, and spark more dynamic growth.
+London has kept its distance from EU authority by negotiating opt-outs from some of its central policies, including the common euro currency and the border-free Schengen Area.
+Advocates of a British exit, or Brexit, from the union argued that by reclaiming its national sovereignty, the UK would be better able to manage immigration, free itself from onerous regulations, and spark more dynamic growth.

 The victory of the Leave campaign in a June 2016 referendum on the UK’s future in the bloc led to the resignation of Prime Minister David Cameron.
-Now led by Prime Minister Theresa May, the UK must negotiate a new relationship with the EU.
-With May triggering the Article 50 exit process in March 2017 and committing to leave the EU Single Market, the UK could face the loss of preferential access to its largest trading partner, the disruption of its large financial sector, a protracted period of political uncertainty, and the breakup of the UK itself.
-After May’s decision to call snap elections in June 2017 led to her Conservative Party losing seats, the stability of her government and its ability to negotiate with the EU was thrown into further doubt.
-Meanwhile, the Brexit process could accelerate nationalist movements from Scotland to Hungary, which would have unpredictable consequences for the EU.
+Under his successor, Prime Minister Theresa May, the UK has spent years negotiating a new relationship with the EU.
+With May committing to leave the EU Single Market by March 2019, the UK could face the loss of preferential access to its largest trading partner, the disruption of its large financial sector, and even the breakup of the UK itself.
+May’s razor-thin majority in Parliament and deep divisions within her own Conservative Party have repeatedly raised the specter that negotiations with the EU could fail.
+Meanwhile, some fear the Brexit process could accelerate nationalist movements from Scotland to Hungary, which would have unpredictable consequences for the EU.

 What is the history of the UK’s membership in the EU?